Photograph the scene. Get the NOG analysis.

 When you select an incident type (or Scan-Aid identifies one from the photo), the relevant NFCC NOG scenario chunks are loaded and scored for relevance.
 The highest-scoring chunks are included in the AI prompt alongside the photograph — giving Claude the same guidance a practitioner would reference at that type of incident.

 All outputs are labelled as AI suggestions only.
-They support learning and reflection — they are not a substitute for commander judgement or service-specific procedure.
+They support learning and reflection — not a substitute for commander judgement or service-specific procedure.

 Who is Scan-Aid designed for?